Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Methods

 We reconstruct the hydrodynamic variables on each face of each cell from the cell-average variables of the neighbouring cells.
 We perform this reconstruction using the piecewise parabolic method \citep[PPM;][hereafter \citetalias{Colella_1984}]{Colella_1984} using the primitive hydrodynamic variables (density, velocity, and pressure).
 As is standard, the conversion from conserved (density, momentum, and energy) to primitive variables is carried out assuming that the volume average and cell centered states are equivalent, which is an approximation accurate to $\mathcal{O}(\Delta x^2)$.
-As noted by several authors, the PPM algorithm is therefore formally second-order accurate in spatial resolution.
-After the primitive variables have been defined, for the reconstruction step proper, we use the standard interface-centered PPM stencil:
+As noted by several authors, the PPM algorithm is therefore formally second-order accurate in spatial resolution.\footnote{ We note that there exist fully fourth-order versions of PPM \citep{Felker_2018}, but because fourth-order accuracy does not permit local source terms to be evaluated independently for each cell, we choose to implement a second-order method.} After the primitive variables have been defined, for the reconstruction step proper, we use the standard interface-centered PPM stencil:

 We follow the implementation of \cite{Stone_2020} in re-grouping the above terms symmetrically with respect to the interface ${i+{1/2}}$ so as to preserve exact symmetry in floating point arithmetic.
-On a mesh with uniform spacing between cells along the direction perpendicular to the reconstructed face, this stencil is fourth-order accurate.